hwelsters/sleepyhead/README.md

 ```
 The sum of two consecutive odd integers is at least 36 .
 What are the integers ?
 ```
-Our algorithms do not analyze for constraints between two numbers.
+Our algorithms do not pick up constraints between two numbers.
+Constraints like these have to be tuned by hand.
 (Interestingly, our algorithm actually filters this question out but there definitely will be cases where our code is susceptible.)

 [bugs]: https://github.com/hwelsters/axolotl-src/issues
 [issue]: https://github.com/hwelsters/axolotl-src/issues